 Alumni networking is also important although you may not have the opportunity to meet alumni in person now.
 Most colleges and universities have alumni groups on LinkedIn.
 Recruiters I’ve spoken to say that alumni are more likely to consider recent graduates from their schools, even if they have not met them.
 I was hired into my first professional job in part because one of the hiring managers attended my graduate program.

-It is important, then.
-For recent graduates to take full advantage of their built-in network of contacts.
+It is important, then. for graduates to take full advantage of their built-in network of contacts.

 Prepare Your Career Marketing Campaign.